 After completing the installation (don't panic, it takes 2-3 minutes, patience) the clock will restart, so the first thing you can do is go to Menu > Settings > System > Envelope and check the information.
 Indeed, you already have the clock updated to the latest version.

-In this update, no data or configuration is lost (as in the "official" process), and all this without having to install any intermediate programs.
+No data or settings are lost in this update (just like in the "official" process).
+And all this without having to install any intermediate programs.